EICTA, IIT Kanpur

 Complex (complex)

-Complex numbers have a real and an imaginary part and are written using j.
+Complex numbers have a real and an imaginary part, written using j for the imaginary unit.

 z = 3 + 5j